sjsivert/sjsivert/apps/web-sveltekit/README.md

     -   `app.css` - The base CSS file.
     -   `app.d.ts` - Definition type file for the root app, see https://kit.svelte.dev/docs/types#app
 -   `svelte.config.js` - This is your main config file, see the file itself for comments

+## How does Sanity preview work in a SvelteKit app

+This SvelteKit app does not pre-generate static files.
+Every request will request data from the server.
+This means that we can handle the preview entirely on the server side.

+There are 3 important parts to handling previews from Sanity.

+### The /api/preview endpoint

+This is where all requests from Sanity is directed.
+This endpoint will do all the work with authenticating the request and generating the correct page to use for the preview.

+If a preview can be generated successfully, the endpoint sets a secure cookie to indicate that preview is active.

+### The «src/hooks.server.ts» hook/middleware

+This handler is run for all requests.
+If a preview cookie is found, the hook will set the «locals.preview» param to true.
+This can then be read as a param by any server route, for any page.

+### The data fetching method in common

+All the data fetching methods (where preview can be enabled) in common takes a preview param.
+If preview is true, the method will return drafts as well as published documents.
+You can then use the «filterDataToSingleItem» to get either a draft or a published document based on the value of the preview param